martin-der/hih/README.md

 It is possible to mimic some value of an other group.

-This is how to set the backgroup of *foo* like the background of *bar*.
+This is how to set the background of *foo* like the background of *bar*.
 ```vim
 HI foo - @bar -
 ```